 We rolled out of bed at 6am and drove to Soldier Field.
 The temperature was 7 degrees.
 In the shadow of the stadium more than a thousand Santas had gathered.
 I was one of them.

-I was participating in the Santa Hustle, a 5k Christmas themed running race in which each runner wears a Santa cap and beard while running up and down the lakefront.
+I was participating in the Santa Hustle, a 5k Christmas-themed running race in which each runner wears a Santa cap and beard while running up and down the lakefront.
 Near the starting line Christmas music blared.
 Snowmen and elves cavorted.
-Hot cocoa and candy canes were to be handed out at the relief stations along the way.
+Hot cocoa and candy canes were being handed out.
+How festive!

-When I crossed the finish line, I expected her to be absent, escaped to the car, seeking some semblance of warmth and normality, but she was there waiting for me, all smiles.
+When I crossed the finish line, I expected her to be gone, escaped to the car, seeking some semblance of warmth and normality, but she was there waiting for me, all smiles.

 “Aren’t you cold?”
-I asked, huffing and puffing.
+I asked, trying to catch my breath.

-“Freezing,” she said through chattering teeth, and then offered to assist a group of sweaty Santas who wanted their picture taken near the finish line.
+“Freezing,” she said through chattering teeth, and then turned around and offered to assist a group of sweaty Santas who wanted their picture taken near the finish line.

 On the way home she confessed, “I’m looking forward to a hot shower.”

 “That’s fine,” I said.
 “But make it snappy.
 We have a lot to do.
-It’s the holidays and we are going to have fun, lots of fun.”
+It’s the holidays and we are going to have so much fun.”